-(b) If water is to be extracted from a groundwater source, river, stream, dam, lake or any other natural feature, please indicate the volume that will be extracted per month: To be provided m 3 (C) Does the development proposal require a water use permit / license from DWS?
-YES NO
+(b) If water is to be extracted from a groundwater source, river, stream, dam, lake or any To be m3 other natural feature, please indicate the volume that will be extracted per month: provided

-If yes, please submit the necessary application to the DWS and attach proof thereof to this application as an Appendix.
+(c) Does the development proposal require a water use permit / license from DWS?
+OH If yes, please submit the necessary application to the DWS and attach proof thereof to this application as an Appendix. .xik